-Health and human consequences of labour market experiences with a focus on precarious employment and work insecurity; the social and economic consequences of work disablity over the life course; social inequalities in health arising from work-related exposures; longitudinal methods
+Health and human consequences of work-related risk exposures with a focus on precarious employment arrangements; structural origins of health determinants and disparities in health outcomes arising from social position; longitudinal methods

 Education & Training History

-- MSc Behavioural Science, Community Health, University of Toronto
+- MS.c Behavioural Science, Department of Community Health, University of Toronto

-- PhD Social Science & Health, Department of Public Health Sciences, University of Toronto
+- Ph.D Social and Behavioural Health Sciences, Department of Public Health Sciences, University of Toronto

 Professional Summary & Appointments

-- Adjunct Professor, Social & Behavioural Health Sciences Division, Dalla Lana School of Public Health
+- Adjunct Professor, Social and Behavioural Health Sciences, Dalla Lana School of Public Health

 Scott-Marshall, HK (2013).
 A Commentary on “A Randomized Controlled Trial to Improve Health Among Women Receiving Welfare in the US: The Relationship Between Employment Outcomes and the Economic Recession.”
 Social Science & Medicine, 80, 141-146.